You have been waiting for the past 40 weeks to deliver the baby, but the little one is not ready yet!

 Is It Safe To Induce Labor At Home?

 It is safe to induce labor at home as long as you don’t try it until you are due.
 Since the effectiveness of these techniques is known only through anecdotal evidence, check with your doctor before trying it.
 The results also depend on your medical history.
-That said, natural induction at home is suggested only in the case of a low-risk pregnancy (1).
+In general, natural induction at home is not suggested in any pregnancy as some risk factors do not become apparent till labor actually starts.
+(1).

 Can Nipple Stimulation Bring On Labor?